AllegorithmicSAS/sat-scons/readme.md

 For more help on getting pip setup look here:
 [https://pip.pypa.io/en/stable/installing/]

+### Install appleseed

+Appleseed is an open source renderer available under the MIT license.
+If available it will be used for rendering thumbnails.
+The installation steps for this sample are:
+* Download appleseed from its [download page](https://appleseedhq.net/download.html).
+* Unpack it in the sample directory.
+The appleseed directory in the zip should be in put in sample root directory.
+* If you want to change the locations to look for appleseed, update the APPLESEED_ROOTS variable in SConstruct script.

+### Install Arnold

+The sample can use Arnold as a renderer.
+It will search paths in ARNOLD_ROOTS for a valid installation.
+It's set up to look for installations in the default locations for windows.
+Arnold can be found on its [download page](http://solidangle.com/arnold/download/).

+### Verifying the setup

-When done installing the dependencies, the last thing you need to know is how to run SCons.
+When done installing the dependencies, the final thing you need to know is how to run SCons.
 If your Python environment is set up so scripts directory is in your path you can run SCons directly from the console like this:
 ```